 - Agencies need to share plans about how they will manage the increase in domestic violence and abuse.

-- Each agency should clarify how they intend to engage with families over this period.
+- Each agency should clarify how it intends to engage with families over this period and as restrictions continue.

 - Although many agencies may be working remotely, it is important that information sharing and engaging with families and victims continues regularly and in creative ways, safely and securely.